Dorothea Elisabeth Christiansdatter

 Dorothea Elisabeth of Schleswig-Holstein (1 September 1629 – 18 March 1687) was the daughter of king Christian IV of Denmark and his second morganatic wife, Kirsten Munk.

 Biography

 As were her siblings, she was raised by her grandmother Ellen Marsvin.
 She was known as Miss leftover, as the king did not recognize her as his child, believing her to be the daughter of Rhinegrave Otto Ludwig of Salm-Kyrburg (1597–1634).
 Marsvin tried to have her recognized, but failed, and in 1637, she was sent to Hamburg and then to a convent school in Cologne.
-She converted to Roman Catholicism from Lutheranism, religion of her parents, and became a nun there in 1646.
+She converted to Roman Catholicism from Lutheranism, the religion of her parents, and became a nun there in 1646.
 She was legitimized in 1648.